PrismLabsDev/docker-compose-cms/README.md

 # Docker Compose CMS

-This project is designed to replace shared hosting providers as well as the monolithic CMS architecture.
-In this project we utilize [Strapi](https://strapi.io/) CMS as a headless CMS, with the intension of creating a React application (Or other framework) and hosting on a platform like Vercel, Netlify or GithubPages.
+This project is designed to be deployed to a bare VPS and replace the need for a shared hosting provider.
+In this project we include a WordPress instance available at the root domain, [Strapi](https://strapi.io/) CMS for a headless architecture and alternative to WordPress, a mail server and finally tools to obtain and automatically renew SSL certificates.
+This project was created to give you similar functionality to a shared hosting provider with CPanle but with the ability to be easily self hosted, deployed and managed.
+Seeing as the project was created with docker-compose, the server or VPS you are deploying too only requires Docker to be installed for everything else to work.
+Minimal configuration after install is required, mainly for domain routing and SSL configuration, making this project able to be deployed in minutes.

+We are continuing to add features and further automation and administration panels.
+All docker containers used are versioned and guaranteed to work with one another, however when using the project, you should make sure you are on a commit that is tagged with a version.
+The latest commit to the main branch should always be tagged with the latest version.

 ## Base Configuration